Highway 66 (Israel)

+Highway 66 (Hebrew: כביש 66) is a north–south highway in the Jezreel Valley in northern Israel.

+History

-Highway 66 is a north–south highway in the Jezreel Valley in northern Israel.
-It extends along the eastern lowlands below the Menashe Heights and the Carmel.
+Highway 66 extends along the eastern lowlands below the Menashe Heights and the Carmel.
 It is 18 km long.
 In the past the road continued south to Jenin, but today it ends at checkpoint.
 The northern section of the highway was constructed in 1929 to allow access to Tel Megiddo archaeological site for the anticipated visit of John D. Rockefeller Jr. The southern section was constructed in the 1930s, and the highway opened to general traffic between Haifa and Jenin in 1936 as a bypass road avoiding Nazareth.

+The highway is considered to be dangerous, with more than 30 people losing their lives due to accidents in Highway 66.